RawadAlaryan/Design-Patterns/target/classes/behavioralDesignPatterns/commandDesignPattern/CommandDesignPattern.md

 ### Command Design Pattern has the following elements:
-1. Command: Abstract class defining operations for Commands.
+1. <b>Command:</b> Abstract class defining operations for Commands.
 It sits between the sender and the receiver objects.
 Sender creates a Command that calls the Receiver.
-2. Concrete Command: Classes that hold the actual implementation for a specific Command.
+2. <b>Concrete Command:</b> Classes that hold the actual implementation for a specific Command.
-3. Invoker: Class exposed to the client.
+3. <b>Invoker:</b> Class exposed to the client.
 It invokes the appropriate Command to complete a task.
-4. Receiver: It is invoked by a Command to perform the requested operation.
+4. <b>Receiver:</b> It is invoked by a Command to perform the requested operation.
 We can also have a Command Manager which keeps track of commands, invokes and manipulates them.